-- Aid nobles who are down-and-out reclaim some of their former glory
+- Aids nobles who are down-and-out to help them reclaim some of their former glory

 - Takes commoners to court who are trying to claim noble names

 - Pays tuitions for promising young nobles

-- Offer a meeting service for single nobles
+- Offers a meeting service for single nobles

 Pretenders to the Non-existent French Throne

 It's not likely you'll see a king on the French throne in your lifetime.
 However, there are pretenders to the French throne who are supported by French Royalists.
 These Royalists believe that only a king can truly unify the nation, represent all the French people, and solve long-term problems.
 French Royalists divide their support between the following royal house names: The House of Bourbon, The House of Orleans, and The House of Bonaparte.